soren121/wgamemode/README.md

      townsquare: "adventure"
      cathedral: "creative"
    ```
  * *stopItemDrop*: Boolean (true/false).
-Prevents item drops in WGamemode-managed
+If true, prevents item drops in
-   regions.
+   WGamemode-managed regions.
+Default is false.
  * *announceGamemodeChange*: Boolean (true/false).
 The plugin will tell players
    when they are entering or exiting a WGamemode-managed region.
+Default is true.

 An example is provided [here](https://github.com/soren121/wgamemode/blob/master/src/main/resources/config.yml).
 That same example is also automatically generated in your server's `plugins`